Employed or Self-employed

 Her most valuable offering, her knowledge, was buried among her general service offerings.
 Basically, her clients took her business development recommendations for granted.
 Once Julie learned how to communicate her value, her clients recognized her expertise.

 Not knowing how to transition from an hourly rate to value based pricing is the biggest hurdle.
 First, packaging her services is counter-intuitive.

-Like most hard-working bookkeepers, Julie maintains a high standard for herself.
+Like most dedicated, hard-working bookkeepers, Julie maintains a high standard for herself.
 But, listing every single service overwhelms clients.
 They’re coming to her for solutions, not a laundry list of services.

 The fear of losing clients stops her from doing things differently.

 Fortunately, ideal clients realize the value of her expertise.
 Those clients actually prefer packages to hourly billing.
-They choose the package that best serves their needs.
+They choose the package which best serves their needs.
 Plus, the price is agreed upon before she starts the work.

 How to Package Your Services

 Don’t solely list the services you provide in each package.
 Julie’s homework is to consider her client’s point of view.

 - What problems do you solve for your clients?